SinanSenkul/Basic-Search-Page/README.md

 - Educational work of designing a web search page, using a bit HTML, a bit CSS, and my own Javascript fantasy.
-- It is focused on learning CSS attributes and will be re-edited from time to time.
+- It is constantly being developed as I learn new features.